itzCozi/Dabloon-Bank/README.md

 1. Use the cd command to change to the directory where you want to install the game
 2. Open terminal or powershell and type "git clone https://github.com/itzCozi/Dabloon-Bank"
-3. Then install the required packages by typing "pip install -r requirements.txt"
-4. After that type "python main.py" to run or make a terminal shim so you can use it in terminal or powershell
+3. After that type "python main.py" to run or make a terminal shim so you can use it in terminal or powershell

 ### Terminal App
 NOTICE: You must have [scoop](https://scoop.sh/) installed to follow this